Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects expected to influence the area: Stockland Balgowlah Shopping Centre Expansion & Residential, Seaforth Village Masterplan & Redevelopment, Seaforth Public School Expansion & Modernisation, and Sangrado Road Residential Development.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to affect the region.
+Notable projects are Stockland Balgowlah Shopping Centre Expansion & Residential, Seaforth Village Masterplan & Redevelopment, Seaforth Public School Expansion & Modernisation, and Sangrado Road Residential Development.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.